 Mild dehydration and moderate dehydration can be easily treated by using DripDrop ORS, which contains a medically-relevant ratio of electrolytes and water.
 If you’re suffering from severe dehydration, seek medical advice from a qualified health care practitioner immediately.

-In mild cases, symptoms of dehydration include:
+In mild cases, signs of dehydration include:

 - Muscle cramps

 - Constipation or decreased frequency of urination